 For Explorers: Get Out of Town, Nomad Tanzania

-Newly launched in July 2017, this itinerary from veteran travel company Nomad Tanzania is your key to escaping the rat race.
+Feeling the need to sign out of real life for a week?
+This itinerary from veteran travel company Nomad Tanzania is your key to escaping the rat race.
 Designed as an antidote to the pressures of modern life, it focuses on two remote areas in southern Tanzania, both of them far removed from WiFi and cell phone reception.
-Say goodbye to your work colleagues, sign out of social media and rediscover your inner peace with a visit to the country’s least-visited wildernesses.
+Say goodbye to your work colleagues, abandon your social media accounts and rediscover your inner peace with a visit to the country’s least-visited wildernesses.

 The second half of the itinerary takes you to the world-renowned Selous Game Reserve.
-The rustic cottages of Sand Rivers Selous camp provide inspiring views of the Rufiji River, which in turn offers ample opportunity for relaxing river safaris.
+The rustic cottages of Sand Rivers Selous camp provide inspiring views of the Rufiji River, which is the ideal location for relaxing river safaris.
 The best way to explore this largely untouched area, however, is on foot.
 Walking safaris are a key attraction at Sand Rivers Selous, giving you the chance to immerse yourself in nature's splendor.

 For a true taste of life in the wilderness, spend a night fly-camping in a temporary camp.
 Surrounded by virgin bush and lit by the flicker of the nearby campfire, these netted tents afford bedtime views of the stars, spangled in vivid constellations across the African sky.
 This itinerary is offered from June to mid-March.Continue to 6 of 6 below.